 The plunger is plumbing's best-kept secret.
 A plunger is great at helping dislodge basic clogs in your sinks, showers, tubs, and floor drains.
 Following is a brief summary on how you can effectively use a plunger on all your drains.
-If the plunger doesn't work, go to Roto-Rooter.com for more information about taking care of very tough problems.

-Plunging a kitchen sink uses the same techniques as the bathroom sink with a slight difference; the kitchen sink doesn't have an overflow opening.
+Plunging a kitchen sink requires the same techniques as the bathroom sink with a slight difference; the kitchen sink doesn't have an overflow opening.
 However, if you have a divided sink with a drain in each section you will need to block the openings in the sections you are not plunging.

 Not every household clog can be cleared with a plunger.
 Your next step is to try using a drain snake.
 If you are still unsuccessful, you may have a bigger plumbing issue and you need to call an expert.
 Roto-Rooter professionals are available 24 hours a day to handle any bathroom plumbing emergency.